Our focus is on the best interests of consumers when it comes to food.

 We are committed to environmental sustainability and cutting our carbon emissions.
 We will produce annual sustainability reports alongside our Annual Report and Accounts.

 We operate in a way which promotes equal opportunity and test our policies against the requirements of equality legislation.

 We aim to achieve the highest standards of health and safety in our operations.

 We will advertise all opportunities to apply for FSS contracts on the Public Contracts Scotland website.
 If you wish to see the opportunities, you can sign up to Public Contracts Scotland.

 FSS is part of a Procurement Shared Service Central Government organisations’ in Scotland.
 Sharing services is a key theme of the Scottish Government’s strategy to make more efficient use of resources in the delivery of key objectives and outcomes.
 You can find further information on how the Scottish Government delivers and manages procurement opportunities on gov.scot.

 We regard a complaint as any expression of dissatisfaction about our action or lack of action, or about the standard of service provided by us or on our behalf.

 If something goes wrong or you are dissatisfied with our services, please tell us.
-Our Guide for Customers and Model Complaints Handling Procedure describes our complaints procedure, what complaints we consider, and how to make a complaint.
-It also tells you about our complaints service standards and what you can expect from us.
+Our Guide for Customers and Model Complaints Handling Procedure describe our complaints procedure, what complaints we consider, and how to make a complaint.
+They also tell you about our complaints service standards and what you can expect from us.